 Participatory Pokémon GO

-The competition is a partnership with:
+The competition is a partnership between:

 - Niantic, Inc. (the publisher and developer of Pokémon GO)